melezhik/swat/README.md

 # Swat settings

-Swat has some settings may redefined as _environmental variables_ and|or using swat.ini files
+Swat comes with settings may be defined in two contexts:

+- environmental variables
+- swat.ini files

 ## Environmental variables

-One may set a proper environment variables to adjust swat settings:
+Defining a proper environment variables will provide swat settings

 - debug - set to 1 if you want to see some debug information in output, default value is `0`
-- curl_params - additional curl parameters being add to http requests, default value is `""`, follow curl documentation
+- curl_params - additional curl parameters being add to http requests, default value is `""`, follow curl documentation for variety of values for this
 - curl_connect_timeout - follow curl documentation
 - curl_max_time - follow curl documentation
 - ignore_http_err - ignore http errors, if this parameters is off (set to `1`) returned  _error http codes_ will not result in test fails, useful when one need to test something with response differ from  2\*\*,3\*\* http codes.
 Default value is `0`